 Step 4: Add fragrance and soap dye to the melted soap base

-Add up to 0.5 oz (14 g) of soap-safe fragrance oil to the soap base and stir well, being careful not to stir up too many bubbles.
+Select a soap-safe fragrance oil based on your personal preference.
+Add up to 0.5 oz (14 g) of oil to the soap base and stir well, being careful not to stir up too many bubbles.

-Add soap dye to achieve your desired shade of color and stir gently.
+Add soap dye in your favorite color to achieve the desired shade and stir gently.

 Step 5: Pour soap base into a soap mold

 Pour the melted soap base slowly into the soap mold to minimize bubbles.
-Quickly spray the surface with rubbing alcohol to break up any bubbles that may have formed on the surface.
+Quickly spray the surface with isopropyl alcohol to break up any bubbles that may have formed on the surface.

 Step 6: Allow the soap to completely cool, then un-mold the soap bars